Aroxx/Aroxx/README.md

 ## Hi, I'm Alex <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I'm a QA and automation professional and aspiring full-stack developer.
+I'm a Quality Assurance / automation professional and front-end developer.
 I've been building websites for a long time but it's never paid the bills.
 Currently focused on mastering React, JavaScript, and CSS.
 Also, having a lot of fun with [Eleventy](https://www.11ty.dev/), learning about static-site generators, and all that cool Jamstacky stuff.

 - 📫 How to reach me: alexpeterhall @ gmail
 - 🛠 I’m currently working on front-end development and test automation.
 - 🚀 I’m currently learning everything React.
-- 🏍 Fun fact: I play classical violin and ride fast motorcycles.
+- 🏍 Fun fact: I play classical violin and ride motorcycles.

 ---